 Before you create a Jupyter notebook, complete the following tasks:

-• Append /niapis/python/index.html to your the SystemLink web application URL to access SystemLink's Python APIs.
+• Append /niapis/python/index.html to your SystemLink application URL to access the Python APIs.

 • Learn about the user interface and structure of a Jupyter notebook.

 • Install Python libraries you want to use to enhance your data analysis and processing.
-NI recommends using PyPI to obtain packages.
+NI recommends using the Python Package Index (PyPI) to obtain packages.

-• Learn about the built-in magic commands the IPython kernel enables.
+• Learn about the built-in magic commands that the IPython kernel enables.

 1. In the SystemLink web application, click Jupyter.